 Deep-Fried Mac & Cheese Shells

-I created this recipe for my husband, who loves mac & cheese.
-He describes this recipe as "unbelievably delicious" because of the crispy deep-fried coating and the creamy richness on the inside.—Shirley Rickis, Lady Lake, Florida
+I created this deep-friend mac and cheese recipe for my husband, who loves mac & cheese.
+He describes this recipe as "unbelievably delicious" because of the crispy deep-fried coating and the creamy richness on the inside. —Shirley Rickis, Lady Lake, Florida

 Total TimePrep: 45 min.
 Cook: 15 min.